ksunilt/trade-assist/README.md

 Built With -
   Python3

 Prerequisites -
 1. Telegram API
 2. Fyers broker API

+Technologies/modules used :
+1. Pandas, Numpy, Math, TA-lib and pandas_ta – to generate datapoints like Simple Moving Average, ATR, spread and trend of the market etc to generate buy signal.
+2. Html2image, - to convert html to image and send it via telegram.
+3. Beautifulsoup, yaml and requests – for web scrapping and to send request for generating reports.
+4. Fyers Broker api to perform actual trading activity and telegram api to send notification on events and reports.

+Objective :
-Objective : The objective of this program is to get the perform swing trading stragegy with an automated approach with no manual intervention.
+    The objective of this program is to get the perform swing trading stragegy with an automated approach with no manual intervention.

 The app has below features :
 1. Generates SGX Nifty status report to know the market trend in advance.